 The macro photo with 48MP mode looks also good (Pic.
 34).
 The crop is not needed here, because the 48MP mode is built by pixel interpolation.

-3 – fish eye 198° – this lens could be beneficial, although its mount is too high against the glass position.
+3 – fisheye 198° – this lens could be beneficial, although its amount is too high against the glass position.
 In turn, you cannot escape from the awful dark edge surrounding your image (Pic.
 35-36), unless you run the 2x zoom facility.
 Then it can work.

 I believe, that for Xiaomi Mi 9 6GB 128GB (Global version) the 0.63x wide lens can be a good alternative for the wide-angle mode, being botched by producers, unfortunately.
 However, it must be used at least with normal photo mode (Pic.
 34).

-Seeing the picture above we can conclude, that combination this lens with normal photo mode gives a better image, than the wide-angle mode provided.
-On the other hand, using this lens with the wide-angle mode can deteriorate the effect cinsiderably.
-Look at the upper image, where we have both distortions caused by poor wide-angle effect as well as dark edge of the lens mount, covered by this glass.
+Seeing the picture above we can conclude, that combination this lens with normal photo mode gives a better image than the wide-angle mode provided.
+On the other hand, using this lens with the wide-angle mode can deteriorate the effect considerably.
+Look at the upper image, where we have both distortions caused by poor wide-angle effect as well as the dark edge of the lens mount, covered by this glass.

-5 – Last kind of lens, which I tested was the kaleidoscope lens.
+5 – The last kind of lens, which I tested was the kaleidoscope lens.
 There is no opinion about the quality as it brings a completely different of the image character (Pic.
 38, 39).
-Major demerit, which is the dark edge caused by the lens mount won’t dissapear unless you turn into 2x zoom (Pic.
+Major demerit, which is the dark edge caused by the lens mount won’t disappear unless you turn into 2x zoom (Pic.
 40).

 MAGNIFIER APPS VERSUS THE CELL PHONE LENS

-In the last section of this work I would like to point out, that there is multitude of “Magnifier” apps available for Android.
-I had an ocassion to install two of them – the best-rated, in order to compare their quality to the cell phone lenses quality.
-I took into account only zoom and macro, that are the most often used by myself.
+In the last section of this work, I would like to point out, that there is a multitude of “Magnifier” apps available for Android.
+I had an occasion to install two of them – the best-rated, in order to compare their quality to the cell phone lenses quality.
+I took into account only zoom and macro, which is the most often used by myself.

 I can admit, that the best of them is the Magnifying Glass app at the bottom of the picture.
-This brand new app triggers your digital zoom properly, giving you quicker way to achieve the enlargment.
+This brand new app triggers your digital zoom properly, giving you a quicker way to achieve the enlargement.

 But the images are still noisy, according to the Mi 9 zoom properties (Pic.
 43, 44).
 The image quality can vary depends on your smartphone I believe.